 The Dylan Thomas Trail that finishes at the Dylan Thomas Centre, where your clients will find a free interactive exhibition telling Dylan’s story.
-Guided tours of the exhibition at the Dylan Thomas Centre can be arranged for groups of all ages.
+Guided tours of the exhibition at the Dylan Thomas Centre can be arranged for groups.
 For those keen to learn more about Dylan Thomas include a tour of 5 Cwmdonkin Drive, the birth place of Dylan.
 Discounts available for groups of 10 or more.
 Booking in advance is advised.
 Lunches, afternoon tea and dinner parties can be catered for and if requested your clients can listen to actors reciting Dylan’s short stories, broadcasts and poems.

-Art lovers should visit the Glynn Vivian Gallery and for sheer atmosphere and great bargains visit Swansea’s oldest and largest indoor market with over 100 stalls.
+Art lovers should visit the Glynn Vivian Art Gallery and for sheer atmosphere and great bargains visit Swansea’s oldest and largest indoor market with over 100 stalls.
 Traditional Welsh food including laverbread, cockles from nearby Penclawdd and Welsh Cakes can be bought here.

-Overnight suggestions: Swansea, Mumbles, Gower Peninsula
+Overnight suggestions: Swansea, Mumbles or Gower

 Day four - St Davids

 Leaving Swansea, head west to visit the final city on this tour.
 The smallest city in Britain and the spiritual capital of Wales, St Davids is more of a bustling village despite its full city status.
 Take time to explore the magnificent cathedral which nestles in a grassy hollow before exploring the beautiful coastline of the Pembrokeshire Coast National Park.
 Guided tours can be booked in advance, depending on availability of volunteers.
 The Refectory at the Cathedral is licensed and offers local home-cooked food on their daily changing menu.